 2. PCB Via Types

-Every type is categorized depending upon their position on the circuit board.
-Through-hole vias make a connection between the bottom and top layer of the circuit board by moving via the inner layers.
+Every type is categorized depending upon its position on the circuit board.
+Through-hole vias connect the bottom and top layer of the circuit board by moving via the inner layers.

 You will find that these kinds of vias are mostly the least expensive.
-Further, they are also simpler to develop kind as they only require a plated through hole.
-And, a plated through hole can be either laser cut or a driller.
+Further, they are also simpler to develop a style as they only require a plated through-hole.
+And a plated through-hole can be either laser cut or a driller.

 Figure 2 shows electronic components soldered on the plated through holes.

-Blind vias, being mechanically drilled, can be utilized to make a connection between an outer layer to a nearby layer.
-Also, for some cases, to an additional layer underneath and then careful planning is needed to achieve better results.
+Blind vias, being mechanically drilled, can connect an outer layer to a nearby layer.
+Also, for some cases, an additional layer underneath and careful planning are needed to achieve better results.